Community Ownership, Empowerment, and Prosperity Action Team

 We derive our strategies from deep listening to ourselves, each other and our communities.

 We are driven by a sense of responsibility to our elders, our contemporaries, the young and our descendants.
-We have been the beneficiaries of the many who worked before us and we work to be the benefactors of the many who will follow.
+We are the beneficiaries of the many who worked before us and we work to be the benefactors of the many who will follow.

 We work to change the prevailing perception of food simply as a commodity, like any other capitalist commodity.
 The current commodity-based food system has and continues to fuel the extraction of cheap labor and devaluing of humans, land, animals, and plants.
 Capitalist agriculture is focused on profit and cheap food to feed workers, while keeping work undervalued and low cost.
 We want to change this story and our associated assumptions so food is seen and valued as medicine, as security, as culture, as identity, as history, and as future.
 We want to re-establish our ancestral connection to the earth, sun, wind, and rain.
 To regenerate our place within nature – not outside of it.